 Assassin’s Creed, Ubisoft

 It is only fitting that the starring role in our video goes to a character developed here in Montréal by the biggest video game studio in the world, Ubisoft.
-We’re used to seeing Ezio Auditore, from Ubisoft’s massively popular Assassin’s Creed franchise, seek vengeance and fight evil knights.
+We’re used to seeing Ezio Auditore, from Ubisoft’s massively popular (more than 100 million players!)
+Assassin’s Creed franchise, seek vengeance and fight evil knights.
 We took him on a much happier stroll through Montréal, full of friendly encounters with the rest of the cast of our video.

 Montréal’s video game landscape would not be what it is today without Ubisoft.
 The French studio set up shop here in 1997 with the goal to expand globally.
 It has certainly done that, growing into the biggest game studio in the world.
 Ubisoft has been a motor in the Montréal video game ecosystem, attracting studios and qualified talent to the city, and supporting up and coming studios through events like its Indie Series.